share

 • Team scaling.
 The microservice architecture enables the opportunity to keep large teams of software engineers and manage them effectively.

 • Predictable time to market.
-The rising complexity of a solution won't affect the time needed to create and release a new feature.
+The rising complexity of a solution won't affect the time needed to create and release a new feature with deployment pipelines.

 • Fault isolation.
-The application keeps working even if one of its services fails.
+The application keeps working even if one of its services fails with runtime security monitoring.

 • Improved developer performance.
-Software engineers can use the most optimal technologies when creating new microservices from scratch.
+Software engineers can use the most optimal technologies when creating new microservices from scratch with configuration servers.
 Also, they can better understand a small codebase of a certain service.

 Business Drawbacks